paxsonsa/MotionStage/README.md

 ## Commands and Events

+## Initial Client Setup
+- Connect to Server
+- Server will send initial message with given client ID
+- Client needs to acknowledge the initial message with device registration.
+- Once registered the client will receive state updates

+## Setup a Objects
+- New Session, engine builds default root object (cannot not be removed)
+- Devices can generate new objects.

 There are a number of commands and events that are apart of the protocol for interacting with the server.
 This is an overview of them.

 TODO: Build out debugger